Oral-Gut Microbiome Hub: How the Mouth Shapes Gut Health, Immunity, and Metabolism

 Oral Microbiome & Circadian Sleep Pathways

-Discover why nighttime changes in oral microbial activity interact with circadian rhythms to shape appetite signals, sleep quality, immune timing, and metabolic responses.
+Discover why microbiome and sleep pathways interact through nighttime oral microbial activity, circadian rhythms, appetite signals, immune timing, and metabolic responses.

 Key topics: oral microbiome sleep, circadian rhythm, appetite hormones